artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

 #### RVfpga-Nexys (FPGA board)
 + Replace the following file: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv``` for the modified one.

 + Generate a new bitstream following the instructions of the next document: [RVfpga-Lab5](https://drive.google.com/file/d/13-Ddob_eq9GVMZcJfMHKvY5x9aaYKvlJ/view?usp=sharing).
-Note that you need to use Vivado (in case you want to install it, you can find the instructions in the RVfpga Getting Started Guide provided in the [RVfpga course](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/); reduced instructions are provided in the following document: [RVfpgaVivadoInstallation](https://drive.google.com/file/d/1pCJauxfwKgOTIbim9V8QE3TmjpkHlsK5/view?usp=sharing)).
+Note that you need to use Vivado (in case you want to install it, you can find the instructions in the following document, extracted from the RVfpga course: [RVfpgaVivadoInstallation](https://drive.google.com/file/d/1pCJauxfwKgOTIbim9V8QE3TmjpkHlsK5/view?usp=sharing)).

 #### RVfpga-ViDBo
 + Replace the following file: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/src/SweRVolfSoC/Peripherals/SystemController/swervolf_syscon.sv``` for the modified one.